evangeliazve/aacl-public/README.md

 Social-sharing data are optional.
 If missing, all social features are set to zero.
 See `docs/TABLE_SCHEMAS.md` for the full schema.

 Raw news articles and social traces may be subject to licensing, platform, or publisher restrictions.
-This repository therefore documents schemas and code paths, but users should provide their own corpus unless redistribution is explicitly allowed.
+Thus, we provide only the article URLS, and aggregated level data used in the training by k (labels and features by artciles)

 ## Setup